jaros1/Money-Network/README.md

 - Chat: One and two panel chat.
 Contact list in left side and chat in right.

 Todo:
 - Group chat.
-More social network like.
+More social network like UI.
 - Wallet, Money API and interface to external money systems.

 ## Demo